nwtobbe/BareProx/README.md

 Add select storage svm:s for primary, volumes to use
 	and use it in functions
 Add select storage svms: for secondary, volumes to use
-	and user it in functions
+	and use it in functions
 Added Self signed certificate creation
 Fixed local Timezone for snapshots
 New date/time formatting for snapshots